mikinty/Understanding-Analysis-Abbott-Solutions/README.md

 # Understanding Analysis Solutions

 These are unofficial solutions for _Understanding Analysis_ by Abbott.
+From #3, I think we've agreed that these are for the 1st Edition.
+For the second edition solutions, please look for forks by other contributors.
 I started these solutions since I was self-studying real analysis, and felt that I might as well give the problems an effort by writing out solutions.